ropensci/comtradr/README.md

 str(example1)
 ```

+### ⛴️ Example 2 ⛴️

-**Example 2**: Return all exports related to Wine from Argentina to all
+Return all exports related to Wine from Argentina to all other
-other countries, for years 2007 through 2011.
+countries, for years 2007 through 2011.

 ``` r
 library(comtradr)